Ph.D., Finance, University of Kentucky M.B.A., University of Kentucky B.A., Finance and Economics, Eastern Kentucky University

 Hatfield, P. A. (Principal), Webb, S. (Supporting), "Gender Analysis in Editorial Boards and Journal Authorship of Finance Journals.," Sponsored by Office of Research and Sponsored Programs, Bradley University, $9,542.00.
 (April 2014 - October 2015).

 Peer Reviewed Proceedings and Presentations in the Last Five Years

-Hatfield, P. A. (Presenter & Author), Webb, S. (Author Only), International Business Conference, "Gender Analysis in Editorial Boards of Finance Journals," Munich, Germany.
+Hatfield, P. A. (Presenter and Author), Webb, S. (Author Only), International Business Conference, "Gender Analysis in Editorial Boards of Finance Journals," Munich, Germany.
 (June, 2014).

-Hatfield, P. A. (Author Only), Webb, S. (Presenter & Author), Richtermeyer, S. (Author Only), International Academic Conference, "Incorporating Nonprofit Analysis into a Financial Statement Analysis Course," Clute Institute, Las Vegas, Nevada.
+Hatfield, P. A. (Author Only), Webb, S. (Presenter and Author), Richtermeyer, S. (Author Only), International Academic Conference, "Incorporating Nonprofit Analysis into a Financial Statement Analysis Course," Clute Institute, Las Vegas, Nevada.
 (October, 2013).

 "Best Paper Award", Clute Institute, 2014

 Dr. Hatfield has served on over 30 university, college and departmental committees.
 A few of the most significant committees include the Foster College of Business Curriculum Committee that designed a concept and curriculum for the award winning Executive MBA program at Bradley University.
 She also served on committees to design and implement executive certificate programs.
 She has chaired the University Student Grievance committee and served on the faculty senate.